pygsuite/pygsuite/docs/ref_examples/slides.md

 prez.flush()
 ```

-Swap between the two.
-Looks like a bit of a difference, doesn't it?
+Swap between the two and see the size change.

 Wouldn't it be nice if we could see them side by side?